The art of playing brushes is more than just patterns. To play brushes successfully on the bandstand, you need to connect those patterns to music.

 Brushes more than sticks, give you an opportunity to develop and master your own unique sound on the drums.
 Playing brushes can also be very visual.
 You can add some flare to your playing and make the brushes look like drumming wizardry.

 In my BRUSHES MASTERY COURSE, I teach you everything I do with brushes and guide and encourage you to develop your own unique sound and style.
-See the preview videos below.
-They’re listed in order starting with the most recent.
+See the complete lesson about playing fast Swing with brushes.

 BRUSHES PATTERNS AND FILLS